 [image via La Cle des Montagnes]

-The property is comprised of four villas, set in a vineyard, just a stone’s throw from Franschhoek village.
+With four villas and set in a vineyard, La Cle is just a stone’s throw from Franschhoek village.
 We’ll have our own indoor and outdoor living areas and private pool, and, most notably, a personal butler who we shall call Jeeves no matter his name, no matter her sex.
 Jeeves will dazzle us with a cooked breakfast in our villa, and ensure our stay is superb.
-Jeeves will be asked to join us for the rest of the trip; Jeeves will probably decline.
+We’ll ask him or her to join us for the rest of the trip.
+Jeeves will probably decline.

 Assuming they can peel us away from our private pool & whatever it is we’re currently demanding of Jeeves, we’ll head to lunch at La Motte — home to the finest South African wines, which we cannot wait to try.
 Obviously.